 Take Away

-Author, Marko, is a young pagan from Southeastern Europe, specializing his pagan path in his Native Faith called Rodnovery and dwelling into Wiccan solitary practices.
-Years of research and practice, from a very young age when curiosity blooms, gave Marko a good level of expertise on the topic of the Rodnovery religion.
+Author, Marko, is from Southeastern Europe, specializing his pagan path in his Native Slavic Faith called Rodnovery and dwelling into Wiccan solitary practices.
+Years of research and practice, from a very young age when curiosity blooms, gives Marko a good level of expertise on the topic of the Rodnovery religion.